minio/docs/source/operations/external-iam/configure-openid-external-identity-management.rst

    user is :ref:`authorized
    <minio-external-identity-management-openid-access-control>`.

-   You can also create :ref:`access keyss <minio-idp-service-account>` for supporting applications which must perform operations on MinIO.
+   You can also create :ref:`access keys <minio-idp-service-account>` for supporting applications which must perform operations on MinIO.
 Service accounts are long-lived credentials which inherit their privileges from the parent user.
    The parent user can further restrict those privileges while creating the service